MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-02-Tutorial-3D-step2.md

 ```java
         camController = new FirstPersonCameraController(cam);
 ```
-Add the following to show() to catch the mouse cursor.
+Add the following to show() to catch the mouse cursor, i.e. to hide it and keep it inside the game window.
 ```java
         // hide the mouse cursor and fix it to screen centre, so it doesn't go out the window canvas
         Gdx.input.setCursorCatched(true);